 - Enable diagnostics for your SQL Databases and/or elastic pools.

-The one area where this tool excels in is the information around database wait statistics.
-If you are a DBA, you will know about server level wait statistics for your local SQL Servers.
-Within Azure you can capture wait statistics at the DATABASE level and this tool is the best tool to extract that sort of information.
+The one area where this tool excels is the information around database wait statistics.
+If you are a DBA, you will know about server-level wait statistics for your local SQL Servers.
+Within Azure, you can capture wait statistics at the DATABASE level and this tool is the best tool to extract that sort of information.
 If you have Azure Log Analytical query writing skills then some great output is possible.
 For example:

 AzureDiagnostics | where Category=="DatabaseWaitStatistics" | where ResourceId contains '/SUBSCRIPTIONS/2BEED551-A8D2220-422863-922777-AAAECASA745098F3ZB7/RESOURCEGROUPS/RG_AKS/PROVIDERS/MICROSOFT.SQL/SERVERS/SQL01/DATABASES/SQLDB1' | summarize sum(delta_wait_time_ms_d) by bin(start_utc_date_t, 15m), wait_type_s | render barchart

 As you can see, this can be a great way to track certain wait types.